kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/dictionary-data-structure.md

 [Using Arrays, Lists, ArrayLists, Dictionaries, HashTable in Unity](https://hub.packtpub.com/arrays-lists-dictionaries-unity-3d-game-development/)

 ###Dictionaries: A collection of Key,Value pairs
+Dictionaries provide a data-structure for storing data that has 2 associated parts, which is very useful for data associated with games, such as inventory systems, character choice systems, weapon systems, etc.

 The Key is used as a index to allow storage of a value that is associated with a unique Key. **Keys must be unique, there cannot be duplicate Keys** in a dictionary, so we must use care when adding new elements to a dictionary object to ensure that the item's key does not already exist in the dictionary.
 There are several methods that can be used to test for the presence of a specific key, these helper functions prevent runtime errors in our programs.

+Unity does not show Dictionary elements in the inspector.

 **Include as a directive at top of script:**
 **using System.Collections.Generic;**